 Enabling continuous acquisition can be as easy as having the sales or customer service person use a smart phone to create a voice memo that can be emailed to a designated person.
 Recording the voice memo should occur shortly after the customer conversation.
-This voice memo gets transcribed and tagged for themes and keywords.
-This makes searching the transcribed content easy for people creating content.
+This voice memo can be transcribed and tagged for themes and keywords.
+This makes accessing the transcribed content easy for people who later will use those insights and stories to create new content.

 Acquire Language and Nuance